 The Highland Folk Museum is in the Cairngorm National Park, 16 miles from Aviemore, or 44 miles (1 hour drive) from Inverness.
 It is easy to visit by car, and there are also train and bus services to the town of Newtonmore.
 You can see timetables here.

-The museum is also visited on a number of tours, including this 2 day tour from Edinburgh, this 3 day tour from Glasgow and this 4 day tour from Edinburgh.
+The museum is also visited on a number of tours, including this 2 day tour from Edinburgh and this 4 day tour from Edinburgh.

 At the time of writing, and when we visited, entry was by donation.
 Of course, museums like this can only survive if visitors do donate – you can read more about the importance of donating to free museums here.